+- 1. Cover letter no longer than one page, signed by an individual authorized to execute legal documents for the proposer, identifying the materials submitted.
+Identify the name, title and contact information for the person authorized to represent the organization during the RFP process and contract negotiations.

+- 2. Board, or governing body, authorization letter granting permission to the authorized person to submit the proposal.

+- 3. Table of Contents, listing all major topics and their respective page numbers.

+- 4. Proposal Sections, divided by tabs if providing paper copies, the content shall be in the following order:

+- a.
+Qualifications, History, and Experience

+- b.
+Service Model and Implementation Plan

+- c.
+Staffing and Scheduling

+- d.
+Cultural Humility

-- (1) Cover letter no longer than one page, signed by an individual authorized to execute legal documents for the proposer, identifying the materials submitted.
-Identify the name, title and contact information for the person authorized to represent the organization during the RFP process and contract negotiations. - (2) Board, or governing body, authorization letter granting permission to the authorized person to submit the proposal. - (3) Table of Contents, listing all major topics and their respective page numbers. - (4) Proposal Sections, the content shall be in the following order and all pages must be numbered: - (a) Qualifications and Experience - (b) Service Model and Implementation Plan - (c) Cultural Responsiveness - (d) Claims and/or Violations - (e) Cost to the County Budget - (f) Quality/Program Evaluation - (g) References - (h) Statement of Compliance with County RFP and contractual requirements - (5) Exceptions to the solicitation, or to the final revised solicitation, if any - (6) Supplementary Documents, as requested - B. Proposal Content - (1) Responses should be easy to understand by people unfamiliar with industry jargon.
-Use drawings, diagrams, schematics and illustrations as needed, but do not simply refer readers to an exhibit or other section of the proposal in lieu of a complete response. - (2) Address each requirement outlined in this solicitation in the order presented, describe how the requested services will be provided. - (3) Include a project implementation plan schedule with milestones, deliverables, dates, and a project management plan. - (4) Explain how work, equipment, and knowledge will be transitioned to the County or a new vendor at the end of the contract period.
+- e.
+Claims and/or Violations

+- f.
+Cost to the County Budget - g.
+Quality/Program Evaluation - h.
+References - i.
+Statement of Compliance with County RFP and contractual requirements - 5.
+Exceptions to the solicitation, or to the final revised solicitation, if any - 6.
+Supplementary Documents, as requested - ii.
+Proposal Content - 1.
+Explain responses so as to be understood by people unfamiliar with industry jargon.
+Use drawings, diagrams, schematics and illustrations as needed, but do not simply refer readers to an exhibit or other section of the proposal in lieu of a complete response. - 2.
+Addressing each requirement outlined in this solicitation in the order presented, describe how the requested goods and services will be provided. - 3.
+If applicable or requested, include a project schedule with milestones, deliverables, dates, and a project management plan. - 4.
+If applicable, specify any needs for physical space or equipment that the County must provide during the engagement. - 5.
+Explain how work, equipment, and knowledge will be transitioned to the County or a new contractor at the end of the contract period. - iii.
+Supplementary Documents